pragma-/pbot/doc/Admin.md

 `can-kick-wildcard` | Allows the user to use wildcards with the [`kick`](#kick) command. | botowner, admin `can-op-wildcard` | Allows the user to use wildcards with the [`op`](#op) command. | botowner, admin `can-voice-wildcard` | Allows the user to use wildcards with the [`voice`](#voice) command. | botowner, admin, chanop, chanmod
+`is-whitelisted` | The user is exempt from anti-flood, ban-evasion checks, wild-card kicking, etc. | botowner, admin, chanop

 ## Channel management commands
 ### join